scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 ```
 </div>

-**TODO: complete this discussion of simplified CPS**
+### When Tail Recursion is Easy

-Doing a full CPS conversion can be quite involved.
-Some methods can made tail recursive or stack safe without requiring full CPS.
+Doing a full CPS conversion and trampoline can be quite involved.
+Some methods can made tail recursive without so large a change.
 Remember these examples we looked at earlier?

 ```scala mdoc:reset-object:silent